rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 In an ideal dynamic semantics, a broken contract will identify *which component* is at fault for breaking the contract.
 (We do acknowledge that precise blame assignment becomes non-trivial with dynamic dispatch.)

-In an ideal static semantics, contracts enable theorem provers to choose, instead of reasoining about `F(G)`, to instead allow independent correctnes proofs for `F(...)` and ``...
+In an ideal static semantics, contracts enable theorem provers to choose, instead of reasoning about `F(G)`, to instead allow independent correctness proofs for `F(...)` and `...
 G ...`.

 ### 4. Balance accessibility over power

-For accessibilty to the developer community, Rust contracts should strive for a syntax that is, or closely matches, the syntax of Rust code itself.
+For accessibility to the developer community, Rust contracts should strive for a syntax that is, or closely matches, the syntax of Rust code itself.
 Deviations from existing syntax *or semantics* must meet a high bar to be accepted for contract language.

 But some deviations should be possible, if justified by their necessity for correct expression of specifications.
 Contracts may *need* forms that are not valid Rust code.
 For example, for-all quantifiers will presumably need to be supported, and will likely have a dynamic semantics that is necessarily incomplete compared to an idealized static semantics used by a verification tool.
 (Note that middle grounds exist here, such as adding a `forall(|x: Type| { pred(x) })` intrinsic that is fine from a syntax point of view and is only troublesome in terms of what semantics to assign to it.)